sc19aep/Pandemic_Simulation/README.md

 The "Restart" button restarts the simulation letting the user change all settings and start again from the begining.

 Shopping: more than 0 - in shop, exactly zero - outdoors, less than zero - in house

+Essential workers equal a bit less than 33% percent of the population